ShobanaManoharan/text-to-video-gen/README.md

 # text-to-video-gen
 This project is about generating the video from text prompt using the Zero-shot text to video generation model.
-The output video file has been attached
+The output video file has been attached for the text prompt "A girl baby dancing on beach"